gggraph/Genesis/README.md

 You can write your contract assembly code inside left textbox element (the big one).
 Just to make things clear, the _genesis vm_ can work with 8086 original instruction set.
 It has all general registers and a flag register which is not fully implemented yet (only ZF is used) .
-Smart Contract is loaded at **0x5D address of the vm memory**.
+Smart Contract is loaded at **0x5D memory offset of the virtual machine**.
 VM memory allocation size is limited to **32kb**.
 Stack going downward.
 Registers depth is 32-bit.
 Genesis vm acts as a CISC microprocessor.
 You will meet again MOD-REG-RM, SIB mode, direct and indirect addressing, 8-bit or 32-bit displacement... etc.
 The syntax to follow to convert your code to binary is similar to nasm x86 code.
 **Last but not least, the instruction set is limited to blockchain usage.
 VM can only read and write data within its memory or its contract storage file.